Beaudesert and the Community 2017/2018

 Beaudesert has once again supported a number of different charitable causes this year and, in so doing, we hope to have fostered in the children the importance of helping those less fortunate than ourselves.

-We supported some national events such as the British Legion (at our Remembrance Day service), Sports Relief and MacMillan Cancer Support (by taking part in the world’s biggest coffee morning).
+We supported some national events such as the British Legion (at our Remembrance Day service), Children in Need and MacMillan Cancer Support (by taking part in the world’s biggest coffee morning).

-This year we have been very involved with the Stroud Foodbank, a local charity which provides food for people in crisis.
+We continue to support the Stroud Foodbank, a local charity which provides food for people in crisis.
 As a school we collected food for our Harvest Festival service and during the Spring term some Year 8 girls helped at the foodbank each Tuesday during activities.
 Every week they would either sort food into categories and dates, clean furniture, sort bed linen and curtains and sometimes do some filing in the office.
-At the end of the summer term some Year 8s and staff helped the foodbank by asking shoppers at Tesco in Stroud to donate some of their weekly shop to the collection points.

-The Beaudesert Autumn Charity Fair was well supported yet again and raised £9400 for Hft (previously the Home Farm Trust), a national charity which provides services for people with learning disabilities, and the Family Haven which helps disadvantaged and vulnerable families in Gloucester.
-Winston’s Wish, the NSPCC and Teenage Cancer Trust were the beneficiaries of the collection at the school Carol Service, with each of the charities receiving £560.
+The Beaudesert Autumn Charity Fair was well supported yet again and raised £8,000 for Nelson Trust, a residential rehab based in Stroud providing treatment service for people with alcohol and drug dependency and All Sorts Gloucestershire, who provide support to families who have children with disabilities or additional needs.
+Winston’s Wish, the Helen & Douglas House Children’s Hospice and Mary’s Meals were the beneficiaries of the collection at the school Carol Service, with each of the charities receiving £497.

 We continued our link with Widden School, a multicultural primary school in Gloucester, with reciprocal visits for Year 4 children.
 We hope that this link has given all the children involved the chance to understand a little about the lives of other children from different backgrounds and faiths.